Sombode/Obsidian-Vault/School/Language/Thesis Project Annotated Works Cited.md

 - There are differing views over how much influence the media has on public perception (recently people think its more)
 	- It seems that those trust pronuclear sources are pronuclear, while those who trust public television are more antinuclear (395)

+## The Perception of Risk as a Surrogate for Ideology

+-
 # meta notes

   - Old (June 1987), close to TMI